Bleuje/dijkstra-image-seamer/README.md

 I didn't invent the algorithm idea, I got it from my maths teacher in 2011 or 2012.

-This is a console-like use of openFrameworks, it works on an image filename specified at the beginning of the code.
+This is a console-like use of openFrameworks.

 The algorithm is explained in the code file main.cpp.